Havsalt/little-termite/README.md

-# control-killer
+# Little Termite

-Describe your project here.
+Terminate command output, by controlling this little hungry and human-looking termite.

+## License

-* License: MIT
+MIT